Charged Complexity and the Thermofield Double State: Charged Complexity from Complex Covariance Matrices

 of a given circuit.
 The cost functions considered were:

-The complexity of the target state is given by the `length' of the shortest circuit, \ie path $S(\sigma)$ through $\Sp(2N,\mathbb{R})$, satisfying the boundary condition \eqref{cond} (as well as acting trivially on the reference state at $\sigma=0$), for a given choice of cost function
+The complexity of the target state is given by the length of the shortest circuit, \ie path $S(\sigma)$ through $\Sp(2N,\mathbb{R})$, satisfying the boundary condition \eqref{cond} (as well as acting trivially on the reference state at $\sigma=0$), for a given choice of cost function,

-Note that the result for the complexity is basis dependent, \ie in general the choice of basis $K^I$ influences this result.
-However, the $F_2$ and $\kappa=2$ cost functions remain unchanged when the two bases are related by an orthogonal transformation on the coordinates and an identical orthogonal transformation on the momenta.
+Note that the result for the complexity is basis dependent, \ie in general the choice of basis $K_I$ influences this result.
+However, the $F_2$ and $\kappa=2$ cost functions remain unchanged when the two bases are related by an orthogonal transformation on the position operators and an identical orthogonal transformation on the momentum operators.

+Before proceeding, let us comment on the dimensions of various quantities introduced thus far.
+In order for Nielsen's notion of complexity, defined in eqs.~\eqref{eq:meow}-\eqref{eq:pupper}, to be sensible generalizations of gate counting, it must be dimensionless.
+This is achieved by considering dimensionless phase space operators $\xi$ (and hence dimensionless $F$, $Y^I$, $K_I$, $K$, and $k$).
+In order to absorb the dimensions intrinsic to the usual phase space operators of physical systems, it will therefore be necessary to introduce a dimensionful scale $\omega_g$, see \eg{}section 2.2.3 of \cite{TFD}.
+In section \ref{sec:woof}, we shall use $\omega_g$ to translate between dimensionful physical operators and the dimensionless operators with respect to which complexity is defined.

-In several cases of interest,\footnote{This result was proved in \cite{TFD} for the case of the $F_2$ (or, equivalently, $D_{\kappa=2}$) cost function when a particular relation was chosen between the reference state scale and the gate scale.} it was found in \cite{TFD} that the path of minimal cost is the `straight line' circuit, obtained by exponentiating a constant Lie algebra element multiplied by $\sigma$.
-By evaluating the integrals of other cost functions for this straight line circuit, one then obtains a non-trivial upper bound for complexity evaluated using other cost functions.
+A particularly simple circuit between the reference state and the target state is the `straight line' circuit, obtained by exponentiating a constant Lie algebra element multiplied by $\sigma$.
 The straight line circuit can be obtained as follows.
-Given a target state covariance matrix $G_\mathrm{target}$ and reference state covariance matrix $G_\rf$, the relative covariance matrix is defined to be their ratio:
+Given a target state covariance matrix $G_\mathrm{target}$ and a reference state covariance matrix $G_\rf$, the relative covariance matrix is defined to be their ratio:

 The straight line circuit is then given by